Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation: Results

-The concept of PA-induced spectral shifting of the nonlinearly upconverted signal in a metasurface-based semiconductor cavity is schematically illustrated in Fig.~\ref{fig2}a.
-Briefly, MIR photons interact with, and get trapped by, the metasurface.
-As FCs are generated by 4PA, the resonant frequency of the metasurface blue-shifts, and the frequency of the trapped photons follows.
-Accelerated MIR photons then upconvert via the standard $\hat\chi^{(3)}$ nonlinear process expressed by Eq.~(\ref{eq:thg}), resulting in the observed blue-shifting of the THG.
-To quantify the combined process that manifests as non-integer harmonics generation, we measured the NIR spectra as a function of the incident fluence (Fig.~\ref{fig2}c), and compared them with the corresponding spectra generated in the unpatterned Si film (Fig.~\ref{fig2}b).

-Clearly, the spectral peak and width of the THG light generated in the PASIM can be controlled by incident fluence.
-The central THG wavelength can be blue-shifted by more than 30~nm, as shown in Fig.~\ref{fig2}e, enabling non-integer harmonics generation with center frequencies of up to $\approx3.1\omega_L$.
+To quantify the combined process that manifests as blue-shifted harmonics generation, we measured the NIR spectra as a function of the incident MIR fluence $F$ (Fig.~\ref{fig2}c), and compared them with the corresponding spectra generated in the unpatterned Si film (Fig.~\ref{fig2}b).
+We observe that the spectral peak and width of the THG light generated in the PASIM can be controlled by incident fluence.
+The central THG wavelength can be blue-shifted by more than $30~$nm, as shown in Fig.~\ref{fig2}e, enabling the THG with center frequencies of up to $\approx 3.1\omega_L$.
 In contrast with the common belief that the resonant enhancement of the THG must be accompanied by spectral narrowing, our results plotted in Fig.~\ref{fig2}f indicate the opposite.
-The up-converted signal has a spectrum that is up to $50\%$ broader than that from the unstructured film, which is a clear fingerprint of PA.
-We therefore conclude that the perturbative approach expressed by Eq.(\ref{eq:thg}) fails, suggesting the need for a more accurate model of upconversion.
+The upconverted signal has a spectrum that is up to $50\%$ broader than that from the unstructured film, which is a clear fingerprint of PA.
+We therefore conclude that the perturbative approach expressed by Eq.(\ref{eq:thg}) fails, suggesting the need for a more accurate model of harmonic upconversion.